 - Select colleges & universities that are a good fit and match.
 LINK

 - Pay attention to the recommended graduate school planning timeline.
 LINK

 - Take FREE on-line practice tests - GRE, LSAT, MCAT, GMAT, DAT - to better your exam scores.
 LINK

 - Prepare drafts of personal statements; seek advice and critiques of these essays.
 LINK

-- Utilize JOB CENTER to find opportunities, apply for internships & positions, and network with alumni.
-LINK
+- Utilize Handshake to find opportunities, apply for internships & positions, and network with alumni.

 - Attend career events such as On the Porch, CPEC Job & Internship Fair and on-campus discipline specific career days; visit with table recruiters, participate in on-campus interviews and employer information sessions.
 LINK

-- Investigate job opportunities through our subscriptions to (LINK) Bridge Worldwide Music Connection, Environmental Career Opportunites, Careers in Public Affairs, Internships-USA, as well as our Online Career/Job Information resources.
+- Investigate job opportunities through our subscriptions to (LINK) Bridge Worldwide Music Connection, Careers in Public Affairs, Internships-USA, as well as our Online Career/Job Information resources.
 LINK

 - Climb to Your Career in Four Years - A plan for getting there.